phpbb-extensions/test-framework/README.md

     uses: phpbb-extensions/test-framework/.github/workflows/tests.yml@3.3.x
     with:
         EXTNAME: acme/demo   # Your extension vendor/package name
+        PHPBB_BRANCH: 3.3.x  # The phpBB branch to run tests on

+        # OPTIONAL CONFIGURATIONS BELOW
+        # The following arguments are optional and can be omitted if not needed.

-        SNIFF: 1             # Run code sniffer on your code?
+        # Run code sniffer on your code?
 1 or 0
+        # Default: 1
+        SNIFF: 1

-        IMAGE_ICC: 1         # Run icc profile sniffer on your images?
+        # Run icc profile sniffer on your images?
 1 or 0
+        # Default: 1
+        IMAGE_ICC: 1

-        EPV: 1               # Run EPV (Extension Pre Validator) on your code?
+        # Run EPV (Extension Pre Validator) on your code?
 1 or 0
+        # Default: 1
+        EPV: 1

-        EXECUTABLE_FILES: 1  # Run check for executable files?
+        # Run check for executable files?
 1 or 0
-        CODECOV: 0           # Run code coverage via codecov?
-1 or 0
-        PHPBB_BRANCH: 3.3.x  # The phpBB branch to run tests on
+        # Default: 1
+        EXECUTABLE_FILES: 1

-        # OPTIONAL ADVANCED CONFIGURATIONS BELOW
+        # ADVANCED CONFIGURATIONS BELOW
-        # The following arguments are all optional and can be omitted if not needed.
+        # The following arguments are for users that need to tweak the workflow.

+        # Set this to 1 to generate a code coverage report.
+(See documentation below.)
+        # Default: 0
+        CODECOV: 0

         # Set this to 0 to skip all basic checks (code sniffer, EPV, etc.)
         # Default: 1